A new national rehabilitation service to reduce reoffending

 One of the main challenges we faced was balancing the need to integrate with existing systems to access and share critical case data, whilst also supporting the long term strategy of breaking MoJ’s dependency on those same systems.
 We did this by gradually becoming the source of truth for intervention-specific data in the new service and carefully carving that away from the existing systems.
 For non-intervention data, we maintained integrations with the existing systems as minimally as possible for the needs of the new service.

 With a tight and immovable deadline there were limited options in being able to start small, test, iterate then scale-up.
 The team had to deliver a comprehensive minimum viable product and get the site live.
-Although this meant there were more support issues in the first week than usual due to the greater number of active users, the team was prepared to prioritise the requests and keep the service running smoothly.
+Although this meant there were more support issues in the first week than usual, the team was prepared to prioritise the requests and keep the service running smoothly.
 We helped to define MoJ’s operating process and created a support model so users’ problems could be fixed quickly.

 Using data to improve lives